-- Use LL wood flooring Adhesives, Moisture Vapor Barriers or combination Adhesive/Moisture Vapor control systems that are approved for use with engineered wood flooring and the substrate(s) for your particular project. - See your local store or contact Customer Care @ 1-800-366-4204. - Always review the manufacturer's Technical Data Sheets "TDS" and instructions to ensure the adhesive is approved for your type of installation and details of subfloor prep, moisture and pH testing, moisture vapor control, approved substrates, trowel sizes / application rates / coverage, cure times, and other important information. - TDS sheets can be found at www.LLFlooring.com on the adhesive product pages.
+- LL Flooring recommends the use of Mapei[TM] and Bostik[TM] adhesives and sealer/adhesive systems that are approved for use with engineered flooring products for this application.
+Please check the manufacturers' Technical Data Sheets "TDS" and instructions to ensure the adhesive is approved for your type of installation and the details of subfloor prep, moisture and pH testing, approved substrates, trowel sizes, cure times, coverage and other important information. - TDS sheets can be found at www.lumberliquidators.com on the adhesive product pages.